-It will help you to lower your depression and anxiety within days of starting.
+It will help you to lower your stress hormones and your depression and anxiety within days of starting.
 We help to guide you where you need to change in your life to be happy and peaceful.

 You can and will recover.
 And if you need to reach out we will help and support you.

 I’ve put all of the Essential components together in a Short Guide.
-I’ve left out Everything Else.
+I’ve left out Everything Else by Design.